Matthewc53/Video_game_sales/README.md

 sourceurl: https://www.kaggle.com/code/upadorprofzs/eda-video-game-sales

-I will clean the dataset and manipulate the data to get my goal of showcasing the top 30 selling North American Video Games for this time period
+I cleaned the dataset and manipulate the data to get my goal of showcasing the top 30 selling North American Video Games for this time period

+.ipynb file showcases each step of the process with documentation

 Tableau visual: https://public.tableau.com/app/profile/matt.shuff/viz/top25vgsalesinNA/Sheet1?publish=yes